Pete Muldoon

 Linton Muldoon Treacy (June 4, 1887 - March 13, 1929), better known as Pete Muldoon, was a Canadian ice hockey coach.
 He was the coach of the Seattle Metropolitans from 1915 to 1924 and led the team to a Stanley Cup championship in 1917.
 Muldoon later became the first coach of the Chicago Black Hawks.
-He was known for reportedly putting a curse on the Black Hawks after he was fired at the end of the 1926–27 season.
+He was known for reportedly putting a curse on the Black Hawks after he was fired at the end of the 1926–27 season, although it was later stated to be completely fabricated.

 Early life

 Muldoon was born in St. Marys, Ontario, as Linton Muldoon Treacy.
 He played hockey in the Ontario Hockey Association in the 1900s before moving to the Pacific coast in order to pursue a boxing career.
 He changed his name to Pete Muldoon because the pursuit of a professional sports career was discouraged in Ontario at the time.
 Muldoon won regional titles in both the middleweight and light heavyweight divisions while boxing.